zhangwenhua029/HTML5TEST/README.md

   <li>It is suggested that you complete the task on your local machine and only COMMIT and PUSH once when you have finished</li>
 </ul>
 <h3>The project folder and its contents</h3>
 <p>The project folder contains three folders which you should use to perform this task.
-The <emphasise>design file</emphasise> folder contains the Adobe Photoshop PSD file with the design for the banner.</p>
+The <emphasize>design file</emphasize> folder contains the Adobe Photoshop PSD file with the design for the banner.</p>
 <h3>What to do when you finish</h3>
 <p>Please email your Sky Works contact and let them know that you have completed the task.</p>
 <ul>